What is Sports Massage?

 Sports and Remedial massage are effective for many kinds of muscular and soft tissue problems as well as injury, whether it is due to posture, occupational stress or sporting activities.
 This style of massage not only helps recovery from injury but is also very effective in the prevention of injuries.
 It should therefore be an integral part of a training or fitness program for all those involved in physical activity, whether you are an amateur or a professional sports person.

-After sporting activity there is a build-up of waste material and often also micro-trauma (microscopic tears in muscle tissue) as well as slight swelling in the muscles.
-By using techniques like effleurage and petrissage to stimulate blood circulation, Sports and Remedial massage greatly aids the removal of waste products from the muscle tissues, and supplies these areas with increased blood and nutrients needed for tissue health and repair.
+After sporting activity, there is a build-up of waste material and micro-trauma (microscopic tears in muscle tissue) as well as slight swelling in the muscles.
+By using techniques like effleurage and petrissage to stimulate blood circulation, sports and remedial massage greatly aids the removal of waste products from the muscle tissues, and supplies these areas with increased blood and nutrients needed for tissue health and repair.

-An assessment of the problem will then be done.
-This may involve a postural assessment so please wear appropriate underwear – sports bra or loose shorts.
-Mobility of the injury or problem area will also be checked when appropriate.
+At your first appointment, a case history will be taken to discuss any injuries or problems you may have.
+Next, an assessment of the problem will then be taken which may involve a postural assessment so please wear appropriate underwear.
+Mobility of the injury or problem area will also be checked.

 The treatment will usually last one hour.
 Most of the treatment is done with you lying on a massage table, sometimes work will be done with you seated, depending on the problem or area being massaged.